Contraceptive trials in Puerto Rico: Edris Rice-Wray

-Enovid was submitted first for regulatory approval in 1957 for the treatment of menstrual disorders and infertility.
-It was not approved as an oral contraceptive, although it was developed as such.

 The trials

 Location

-The research team decided that Puerto Rico would be the most suitable place to test out the pill.
-More specifically, the former municipality of Río Piedras, Puerto Rico where the first trial would take place in 1956.
-Puerto Rico offered the perfect location for the trials for three key reasons.
-The first reason was that contraceptives had been legal and socially acceptable in Puerto Rico since 1937, so long as they were being used for medical reasons, rather than “social or economic ones."
-In fact, researchers from the Social Science Research Center published several research articles in the 1950s concluding that the attitudes of birth control among working-class Puerto Rican families were extremely positive, despite being majority catholic.
+The research team decided that Puerto Rico would be the most suitable place to test the pill.
+More specifically, the former municipality of Río Piedras, Puerto Rico, where the first trial would take place in 1956.
+Puerto Rico offered a promising location for the trials for three key reasons.
+The first reason was that contraceptives had been legal and socially acceptable in Puerto Rico since 1937, so long as they were being used for medical reasons, rather than "social or economic ones."
+In fact, researchers from the Social Science Research Center published several research articles in the 1950s concluding that the attitudes toward birth control among working-class Puerto Rican families were extremely positive, despite being majority Catholic.
 The second reason was that Puerto Rico was facing a tremendous population boom, along with high rates of poverty and unemployment.
-The birth-control pill was offered as a solution to overpopulation, and was seen as a way for the United States government to test population control as a global policy.
+The birth control pill was offered as a solution to overpopulation, and was seen as a way for the United States government to test population control as a global policy.
 Likewise, mainland social scientists at the time viewed the high rates of poverty and unemployment as being caused by reproduction, consequently putting the brunt of the blame on Puerto Rican women.
-Such scientists, like J. Mayone Stycos, believed that Puerto Rican women’s “sexual patterns ha[d] become fairly routinized and difficult to change,” and thus needed to be heavily regulated.
-Lastly, the third major reason why Puerto Rico was the perfect spot for the trials was because Sanger and Pincus’ team had an ally with a strong foothold on the island.
+Such scientists, like J. Mayone Stycos, believed that Puerto Rican women's "sexual patterns ha[d] become fairly routinized and difficult to change," and thus needed to be heavily regulated.
+Lastly, the third major reason was that Sanger and Pincus' team had an ally with a strong foothold on the island.
 Puerto Rico already contained multiple birth control clinics which were originally funded by the U.S. government under the New Deal programs.
 However, many of these clinics were turned over to the heir of Procter & Gamble and eugenicist Clarence Gamble, who had already been involved in plans led by the government to control the population by pushing women towards sterilization as a method of birth control.